thorlindberg/thesis/README.md

 <br>

-Once validation is complete, a descripitive object is returned and can be interpreted by the recipient. **--will be changed to returning true, as this will not be reached if an error is returned during validation--**.
+return: false, error || true

 ```
-// return: false, error || true
 return error.length ? { result: false, error: error } : { result: true }
 ```

 <br><div style='page-break-after:always'></div>

-<span id="implementationandevaluationstrategy"></span>**5.4&emsp;Implementation and evaluation strategy**
+<span id="implementationandevaluation"></span>**5.4&emsp;Implementation and evaluation**

-...
+This section covers the existing TypeScript validation process at the company, how TXON can be incorporated, and how to evaluate the difference between these systems.

 <br><div style='page-break-after:always'></div>